Related: Intel vPro remote control ports

 Note: be sure your PC is behind an external hardware firewall before making these changes!
-This is not for directly internet-connected remote PCs.
+Intel vPro AMT is not for directly internet-connected remote PCs.

-Note: if you already have PCs in the field without these changes, you can change the settings remotely–but as always, exercise great care, as a wrong checkbox hit can necessitate a physical field trip to the PC to correct!
+Note: exercise great care if making these changes on an already remote PC, as a wrong checkbox hit can necessitate a physical field trip to the PC to correct!

-- Open the “Manageability Commander Tool” and click File > Add > Add Intel AMT computer and type the IP address and vPro username (typically “admin”) and password (you will have had to have set this up previously)
+- Open the “Manageability Commander Tool” and click File > Add > Add Intel AMT computer and type the IP address and vPro username (typically “admin”) and password.
+Set the password in the remote PC BIOS if you haven’t already.

 - Click the little plus sign by Network and click on your AMT PC’s name–then in the Connection tab, click Connect.
 This will take about 5-10 seconds to connect–if UNsuccessful, the button will fall back to saying Connect.
 If successful, the button will change to say Disconnect.

 - Go to the Remote Control tab and wait about 10 seconds for the “remote desktop” items to change from “unknown” to the actual state.
 If Remote Desktop Settings is “Disabled”, click the little box to its right to open a new window.
-Change the settings to look as follows–note, for Strong Password, it must be exactly 8 characters, including at least one number, one symbol, and one capital letter. (actually that’s a pretty weak password, but it’s Intel’s program.)
+Change the settings to look as follows–note, for Strong Password, it must be exactly 8 characters, including at least one number, one symbol, and one capital letter.
+Actually that’s a pretty weak password, but it’s all Intel allows.

-- Now you should be able to connect using a standard VNC program.
-You’ll notice I used “localhost” since I SSH into the remote PC first–DO NOT expose this VNC port 5900 to the internet or you are likely to get hacked!
+Now you should be able to connect using a standard VNC program.
+Notice I used “localhost” since I SSH into the remote PC first–DO NOT expose VNC port 5900 to the internet or you are highly likely to get quickly hacked!

-If you use a Windows PC to connect, note that you can use Cygwin at one or both ends to create an SSH server and/or client necessary for secure port forwarding.
-Please use SSH public key authentication as it is much more secure than keyboard passwords.
+The Cygwin SSH server is highly robust for secure SSH port forwarding.
+Please use SSH ED25519 public key authentication as it is vastly more secure than keyboard passwords.